 Users must make sure that their Web browser does not have a security deficiency by regularly updating their system.
-The Order’s website is optimized for the latest version of Internet Explorer.
+The Order’s website is optimized for Internet Explorer 11 (and subsequent versions).
 However, Google Chrome, Mozilla Firefox and Safari (for Mac computers) are supported by most systems.

 Although the Order’s website can still be accessed with an older or less compatible browser, the visual presentation may be poorer and/or certain functionalities may not work.

 In the event that users experience browsing problems on the Order’s website, we recommend that they perform the required updates to Internet Explorer or download one of the browsers mentioned above for free.

 Despite the efforts made by the Order’s team to ensure that information on this site is complete, accurate, and continually up to date, some errors can occur.

 The security measures implemented on this site are intended to protect your personal information and avoid virus transmission.
 However, the Order accepts no responsibility for the interception of data exchanged or for the transmission of viruses or other harmful elements.

 The Order accepts no responsibility for the contents of any site which is referred or linked from this website.